bernhardAxonIvy/doc/source/engine-guide/configuration/users/index.rst

 Workflow Users are managed in so-called security systems that you can define in :ref:`ivy-yaml`.
-The :code:`default` security system is pre-configured on every
+The :code:`default` security system is pre-configured on every Axon Ivy Engine.
-|ivy-engine|.
 For each security system you can define an identity provider.
-We
-distinguish between the following identity providers:
+We distinguish between the following identity providers:

 * **Internal Identity Provider**:
-  Used to manage its workflow users directly on the |ivy-engine|.
+  Used to manage its workflow users directly on the Axon Ivy Engine.
 Only the :code:`Ivy Security System` is an internal identity provider which has no further settings and is configured by default.
 No futher configurations are need if you want to go with this.